 Every once in a while, I stop and look around at the beautiful mess that I have made in my home and I wonder if I would have done things differently.
 I am not sure if that is how every new homeowner reassesses their design choices, but I do.
+There are lots of things you need to do when buying a house, such as arranging viewings, getting a loan, sorting the quit claim deed florida.
+I got pretty caught up in it all!
 I know my house looks pretty on the gram and I know only I can do what I have done in my home.
 But…truthfully speaking, I think there are a few things I would have changed if I had only taken my rose colored glasses off.
 Also, It doesn’t help that everyone in blogland makes moving feel and look like a breeze. j/s….You know exactly what I mean!
 I have been in my house for a year in a half and today I am sharing my biggest regret since buying my home.

 For one, I wish I would have taken my time on some of my earlier projects.
 The first week we moved in, I was already pulling up the carpet, changing door colors and doing so much extra to a house that only needed cosmetic changes.
 No matter what the carpet would have been pulled but I probably would have invested my time on choosing a different flooring solution to my painted floors.
 When I moved in, I wanted light and airy with a hint of Jessica and some European vibes.
 However, when I started painting some of the rooms white…I hated it.
 I don’t regret my paint choices, but I do regret the brand of paint that I have used in some places.
 I wish I would have went with a high-end brand.
 I find myself writing lists of what needs paint touch ups, it is ridiculous!
 I cannot stand it.
 No worries though, I learned my lesson about 8 months in and started to invest in quality paint.